apache/camel-website/content/blog/2021/02/Camel38-Whatsnew/index.md

 This release has a number of new components, data formats and languages:

-- camel-kamelet - The Kamelet Component provides support for interacting with the Camel Route Template engine
+- `camel-kamelet` - The Kamelet Component provides support for interacting with the Camel Route Template engine
-- camel-azure-storage-datalake - Camel Azure Datalake Gen2 Component
+- `camel-azure-storage-datalake` - Camel Azure Datalake Gen2 Component
-- camel-paho-mqtt5 - Communicate with MQTT message brokers using Eclipse Paho MQTT v5 Client
+- `camel-paho-mqtt5` - Communicate with MQTT message brokers using Eclipse Paho MQTT v5 Client
-- camel-huaweicloud-smn - Huawei Cloud component to integrate with SimpleNotification services
+- `camel-huaweicloud-smn` - Huawei Cloud component to integrate with SimpleNotification services
-- camel-spring-rabbitmq - Send and receive messages from RabbitMQ using Spring RabbitMQ client
+- `camel-spring-rabbitmq` - Send and receive messages from RabbitMQ using Spring RabbitMQ client
-- camel-stich - Stitch is a cloud ETL service that integrates various data sources into a central data warehouse through various integrations
+- `camel-stich` - Stitch is a cloud ETL service that integrates various data sources into a central data warehouse through various integrations

 ## Upgrading

-Make sure to read the [upgrade guide](/manual/latest/camel-3x-upgrade-guide-3_8.html) if you are upgrading to this release from a previous Camel version.
+Make sure to read the [upgrade guide](/manual/latest/camel-3x-upgrade-guide-3_8.html) if you are upgrading from a previous Camel version.

 ## Release Notes